Subdivision-Based Mesh Convolution Networks

 \subsection{Overview}

-Given a watertight 2-manifold triangle mesh with Loop subdivision sequence connectivity, this paper aims to learn a global representation for the 3D shape, or feature vectors on every face for local geometry.
+Given a watertight 2-manifold triangle mesh with Loop subdivision sequence connectivity, we aim to learn a global representation for the 3D shape, or feature vectors on each face for local geometry.

 Like a 2D image pyramid, $(\mathcal{M}_L, \cdots, \mathcal{M}_0)$ provides a hierarchical structure, or \emph{mesh pyramid}.
-Through the 4-to-1 face mapping provided by Loop subdivision sequence connectivity, we can also establish an injection of faces from $\mathcal{M}_L$ to $\mathcal{M}_0$ step by step, allowing feature aggregation from local to global.
+Through the 4-to-1 face mapping provided by subdivision sequence connectivity, we can also establish an injection of faces from $\mathcal{M}_L$ to $\mathcal{M}_0$ step by step, allowing feature aggregation from local to global.

-Based on this, {\SubdivNet} takes a mini-batch of close 2-manifold triangle meshes with subdivision sequence connectivity as input.
+Based on this, {\SubdivNet} takes a mini-batch of closed 2-manifold triangle meshes with subdivision sequence connectivity as input.
 It computes features with convolutions defined on triangle faces, and aggregates long-range feature descriptions of meshes by uniform face downsampling.
-Similar to pooling on faces, our mesh convolutions are performed on faces.
-Because of the regular number of face neighbours, this mesh convolution also supports variable kernel size, dilation, and stride, acting like a standard convolution in the image domain.
+Because of the regular number of face neighbours, the mesh convolution also supports variable kernel size, dilation, and stride, acting like a standard convolution in the image domain.
 To support dense prediction tasks, e.g.\ segmentation, an upsampling operation is provided as the inverse of pooling.

-Since this mesh convolution is flexible and general, we can directly adapt well-known networks from the 2D image domain to mesh learning tasks.
+Due to the flexibility and generality of convolution, pooling and upsampling, we can directly adapt well-known networks from the 2D image domain to mesh learning tasks.